Hatlen/dotfiles-local/README.md

 - Install homebrew apps with `brew bundle`
 - Install dotfiles `env RCRC=$HOME/dotfiles-local/rcrc rcup`

+## Manual tweaks

+- Turn off spotlight keyboard shortcuts and set raycasts to cmd+space
+- Start hammerspoon and karabiner elements and enable all required privacy and security features they need.

 ## My dotfiles

 My dotfiles is based on https://github.com/thoughtbot/dotfiles which have a nice